zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_WITH_DS_TESTER.md

     mysql> INSERT INTO users VALUES
     ('208950000000031','380561234567','55000000000001',NULL,'PURGED',50,40000000,100000000,47,0000000000,1,0x0C0A34601D4F07677303652C0462535B,0,0,0x40,'ebd07771ace8677a',0x63bfa50ee6523365ff14c1f45f88737d);
     ```
+    - Basic functional: The dsTest UE which will request for a PDU session will have this user profile.
+Verify that this entry is present in the oai_db.sql file located in [docker-compose/oai-db2.sql](../docker-compose/oai_db2.sql).

+    ```
+    IMSI - 208950000000031
+    IMEI - 55000000000001
+    Secret Key (K) - 0x0C0A34601D4F07677303652C0462535B
+    OPc - 0x63bfa50ee6523365ff14c1f45f88737d
+    ```

+    - Optional: Incase, the user subscription entry is missing from oai_db2.sql file then it can be added using below commands,

+    ```bash
+    #Login to mysql container once the container is running

+    ```

-## 5. Configuring DsTester Scenario ##
+## 6. Configuring DsTester Scenario ##

+- **User Subscription Profile**:
+    - Minimum functional: The user profile used for dsTest scenario is below.
+Verify that this entry is present in the oai_db1.sql file located in docker-compose/oai-db1.sql.

+    ```
+    IMSI - 208950000000031
+    IMEI - 55000000000001
+    Secret Key (K) - 0x0C0A34601D4F07677303652C0462535B
+    OPc - 0x63bfa50ee6523365ff14c1f45f88737d
+    ```
-- **User Subscription Profile**: The user profile used for dsTest scenario is below.
-Verify that this entry is present in the oai_db.sql file located in docker-compose/oai-db.sql.
+    - Basic functional: The user profile used for dsTest scenario is below.
+Verify that this entry is present in the oai_db2.sql file located in docker-compose/oai-db2.sql.

     ```
     IMSI - 208950000000031